Haiti Tutoring Program Results & Upcoming Summer Camp

 This past January, we partnered with Rose and David Jean in Les Cayes, Haiti to roll out a tutoring program [read more about the program here] at their primary school and the Haiti DreamRoot Resource Center.

 This new tutoring program has improved the grades of 200+ students and instructional skills of teachers by utilizing the knowledge and skills from tutors in their own community.
-By working hand-in-hand with these local professionals, the teachers were able to pick up new skills and other instructional tips and incorporate them into their classrooms.
+By working side-by-side with these tutors, the teachers were able to pick up new skills and other instructional tips and incorporate them into their classrooms.
 Additional teachers' training workshops were also held throughout the year to help the instructors with curriculum planning and classroom management.
-These initiatives not only improved how the teachers instructed the children, but also improved how the children learned helping them advance and be prepared for the next grade level.
+These initiatives not only improved how the teachers instructed the children, but also improved how the children learned, helping them advance and be prepared for the next grade level.
 Students that entered the program with a 4/10 average grade score, ended it with an average of 8.5/10.
 That is a HUGE accomplishment and growth and has shown us how successful this program can be.

-On June 17th, these 200+ students and teachers finished the year with a strong confidence in their profession and the lessons they learned this year and we just want to say congrats to everyone for such a great year!
+On June 17th, these 200+ students and teachers finished the year with strong confidence in their profession and the lessons they learned this year and we just want to say congrats to everyone for such a great year!

 We are also proud to announce that next year, the school now has the capability and will offer seventh grade lessons for these students.
 The first time this school has been able to offer lessons beyond sixth grade.
 We are thrilled to be able to support the community in Les Cayes through education and we look forward to seeing how these tutoring programs will continue to help the teachers and students grow.